 Here are a whole bunch of math ideas you can include in your homeschool.

 - why you can’t NOT teach math in your homeschool

-- how to teach our kids to be financially savvy
+- how to teach our kids strategies for teaching money skills

 - Do you offer one-on-one homeschool coaching?
 Why, yes I do!